tropf/tmines/doc/man.md

 When using **--autodiscover-only**, the only way to open mines is in this way.
 While **--autodiscover-only** is active, trying to directly open a mine `*` will not work and be ignored by the program.

+## EXAMPLES
+I hate man pages without examples.

+### tmines
+Jump in for a fast and easy game

+### tmines -f
+play a relatively easy game on fullscreen

+### tmines --width 30 --height 16 --mine-count 99
+high difficulty game from the original minesweeper game

+### tmines -x30 -y16 -c99
+the same as above, but using the short forms

+### tmines --mine-density 30
+play a game with a mine density of 30%

+### tmines -d 100
+play with 100% percent mine density -> win instantly, as all non-mine spots have been opened

+### tmines -fa
+use your entire screen whith autodiscover only (see above)

+### tmines --version
+check out the used version

 ## REPORTING BUGS
 Report bugs to tropf@posteo.de.